-Attachment A - Redlined Rules Decision No. C09-1380 DOCKET NO. 08R-424E Page 53 of 57
+Attachment A Decision No. C10-0372 DOCKET NO. 10R-243E Page 56 of 61

-List con nponents of the small generating facility equipment package that are currently certified:
+List components of the small generating facility equipment package that are currently certified:

-Equipm nent type certifying entity:
+Equipment type certifying en ty:

 1.

 2.

 3.

 4.

 5.

-Intercor nnection customer signature:
+Interconnection customer sig nature:

-agree to Facility has been y certify that, to the best of my knowledge, the information provided in this Application is true.
-I o abide by the Terms and Conditions for Interconnecting an Inverter-Based Small Generating No Larger than 10kW and return the Certificate of Completion when the Small Generating Facility en installed.
-I further agree to relinquish my claims to any REC that will be generated with my cent as part of this agreement.
+agree to abide by the Terms st of my knowledge, the information provided in this Application is true.
+I and Conditions for Interconnecting an Inverter-Based Small Generating and return the Certificate of Completion when the Small Generating Facil

-Signed: :
+Signed:

 Title: Date:

-Conting gent approval to interconnect the small generating facility.
+Contingent approval to interc onnect the small generating facility.

-(For co mpany use only)
+(For company use only)

-intercor nnection of the small generating facility is approved contingent upon the terms and conditions for nnecting an inverter-based small generating facility no larger than ten kW and return of the ate of completion.
+enerating facility is approved contingent upon the terms and conditions for sed small generating facility no larger than ten kW and return of the

 Company signature:

 Title: Date:

-Application ID number:
+Application ID numb r:

-Company waives inspection/witness test?
+Company waives ins pection/witness test?
 Yes No

 (h) Certification codes and standards.

 IEEE1547 Standard for Interconnecting Distributed Resources with Electric Power Systems (including use of IEEE 1547.1 testing protocols to establish conformity)